Measuring Directed Triadic Closure with Closure Coefficients: Conclusion

 \xhdr{Additional related work} The first research on directed triadic closure is due to Davis and Leinhardt~\cite{davis1967structure} who studied the relative frequency of each 3-node directed subgraph pattern and compared the frequencies with random graph models.
-Milo et al.\ later examined significantly recurring patterns of connected directed subgraphs as ``network motifs"~\cite{milo2002network}, with a particular emphasis on the role of so-called ``feed-forward loops'' in biology~\cite{mangan2003coherent}.
-Similar to the case of directed clustering coefficients~\cite{fagiolo2007clustering}, prior research has studied the ratio of closed wedges at the global (network) level~\cite{onnela2005intensity,brzozowski2011should,Sesh-2016-directed}, which is sometimes called ``motif intensity''~\cite{onnela2005intensity}.
-The key differences in our definitions are that (i) we measure closure at the node level and (ii) it is a head-node-based metric which agree with our intuition as driven by traditional explanation in directed triadic closure.
-We find that our measures have considerably different behavior than previous measures.
+Milo \etal later examined significantly recurring patterns of connected directed subgraphs as ``network motifs"~\cite{milo2002network}, with a particular emphasis on the role of so-called ``feed-forward loops'' in biology~\cite{mangan2003coherent}.
+Similar to the case of directed clustering coefficients~\cite{fagiolo2007clustering}, prior research has studied the ratio of closed wedges at the global (network) level~\cite{onnela2005intensity,brzozowski2011should,seshadhri2016directed}, which is sometimes called ``motif intensity''~\cite{onnela2005intensity}.
+Most generally, we also note that the language of ``directed graphlets''~\cite{sarajlic2016graphlet}, which can be used to quantify node-level subgraph participation counts within directed networks, provides an expansive characterization of 128 automorphism orbits from which our closure coefficients can be thought of as specific, derived quantities.
+The key differences in our definitions of directed closure coefficients in the next section are that (i) we measure closure at the node level; and (ii) they are head-node-based metrics which are more agreeable with traditional explanations of directed triadic closure.
+We will show later that our measures also have considerably different behavior than previous measures.